Nottingham Law School: Courses

 Nottingham Law School provides a range of undergraduate LLB and postgraduate LLM degrees.
 The School also provides professional legal education including the Graduate Diploma in Law conversion course, the Legal Practice Course, for intending solicitors, and the Bar Professional Training Course for intending barristers.

 Professional

 Bar Professional Training Course

 The Nottingham Law School has been accredited for being one of the nine universities that provides courses in the assistance of the Bar exam, that has been known as the Bar Professional Training Course.
-Nottingham Law School has an capacity of 120 students for the Bar Professional Training Course approved by the Bar Standards Board.
+Nottingham Law School has a capacity of 120 students for the Bar Professional Training Course approved by the Bar Standards Board.

 Legal Practice Course

 The Legal Practice Course offers three different routes: the standard, the commercial and the corporate.

 It further provides 7 specialties, from which students can register and choose the top 2 of which field they desire.

 These specialties are the following: "corporate finance, commercial law, advanced litigation, employment, commercial leases, family, and client in the community."

 The Nottingham Law School provides different groups of meetings to help the student with certain skills, and support in assisting the students practice the different skills, and activities.

 The Legal Practice Course supports their students in providing them accurate real life problems related to the field law, in which the students have to indulge in solving matters, through demonstrating their vast skills learned from the credible teachers and staff of the faculty of law.

 The duration of the course meetings varies according to the choice of the students enrolled in full-time study.

 Students of Nottingham Law School registered in the Legal Practice Course have to commit to 13 days of concentrated studying, regardless of whether it is at home or at the workplace.